mrhubbs/nuts/README.md

         'name': {'type': str, 'src': 'simple-attr'}
     })

-# now AcornSimpleAttrMeta will be used to parse Person's name attribute
+# now AcornSimpleAttrSource will be used to parse Person's name attribute
 ```

 The dictionary associated with 'name' is available within the fromxml and toxml methods as 'self.meta'.